realfredricko/Cookease/README.md

-# Cookit
+# Cookease

-Cookit is an Android application designed to help users discover and explore various recipes.
+Cookease is an Android application designed to help users discover and explore various recipes.
 Leveraging the Spoonacular API, Cookit provides users with access to a vast database of recipes, allowing them to search for recipes.

 ## Features